rfshelley/Documentation/device-type-developers-guide/overview.rst

 Execution location
 ------------------

-With the original SmartThings hub, all Device handlers execute in the SmartThings cloud.
+With the original SmartThings Hub, all Device handlers execute in the SmartThings cloud.
-With the new Samsung SmartThings hub, certain Device handlers may run locally on the hub or in the SmartThings cloud.
+With the new Samsung SmartThings Hub, certain Device handlers may run locally on the Hub or in the SmartThings cloud.
 Execution location varies depending on a variety of factors, and is managed by the SmartThings internal team.

 As a SmartThings developer, you should write your Device Handlers to satisfy their specific use cases, regardless of where the handler executes.